andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 ---

-class: middle center
+class: middle

-### Today I want to to answer the question:
+#### Today's question

-**What are Contexts, and how should I use them?**
+### What are contexts, and how do I use them effectively?

+???

+What are contexts?
+After all, they can be confusing.
+We've got this organization tool, but how do we create and use them effectively?

 ---

+#### Complexity is hard

-Large software systems can get messy.
+### Large software systems can get messy.

+--
+coupling.

+--

-coupling. slow. failed tests.
+slow.

+--

+hidden dependencies.

+--

+can't keep it in your head.

+???

+As you may be well aware, large systems are difficult to grow and maintain.

 ---

-ok so microservices? hang on...

----

-Complex systems are hard to grow
+### Complex systems are hard to grow

 * not without introducing intermediary organization structures.

+--

+Science shows we can keep everything between four to seven things in memory at once!

+At certain point, you need to introduce abstraction layers

 ---

+### Beautiful systems are well-organized

+Loosely-coupled, cohesive units

+---

+class: middle center

+### ok so microservices?

+whoa there! hang on...

+???

+So maybe a couple of years ago during the peak of the microservices hype cycle, we would automatically think to ourselves, oh great, let's make a microservice!

+But maybe it wasn't such a great idea.
+Because with microservices, you get extra complexity...

+---

+background-image: url(/images/niklas-hamann-418782.jpg)

+???

+And that complexity makes things very sad.

+---

+class: middle center

 Oh, I know!
 Phoenix gives us contexts!

 I'll organize my code in Contexts!

+???

+Well the great thing is that with Phoenix we get this natural organization structure in the context.

 ---

 class: middle

+#### From on high 👾

-### Phoenix Contexts
+## Phoenix Contexts

 Thanks, Chris!

-From on high!
+???

+Contexts dropped from the sky in Phoenix 1.3

 ---

-### How does it work?
+### How do contexts work?

-What does it do?

-❓
+Modules that organize like functionality together

+By default, Phoenix apps get a `Web` context and another blank context for everything else.

+???

+In many ways, contexts are simple concepts.
+They're just modules that package subsystems together.

 ---

-But wait, not so fast.
+### But wait, not so fast.

 * What should I name the context?
 * How do I know if it's too broad (coarse) or too specific (fine)?
 * Where are good module boundaries to draw?

+???

+Lots of questions remain.
+What are effective ways of organizing my code?

+And as it turns out, this same set of questions that plagues us with contexts is the exact same set of questions that plague us when we turned to microservices a few years ago.

+Where do we draw the boundaries?

 ---

+class: middle

+#### Same basic question

+### Where do we draw system boundaries?

+---

+class: middle center

+# 🤔💭

 If only we had a set of criteria to understand how to decompose our systems!